What is a Flare System?

 - Prepare flare relief load summary including all Pressure Safety Valve with all of their relief cases.

 - Find out the maximum possible relief load for each of the cases, e.g. For cooling water failure, all Pressure Safety Valves (PSV) having this case will discharge simultaneously.
 So add up them.

 Note: The simultaneous occurrence of two or more contingencies (known as double jeopardy) is so unlikely that this situation is not usually considered as a basis for determining the maximum system loads.

 - Once you found the maximum case among all the scenarios, consider it as the ‘governing’ case for sizing your flare header.

-- Once you perform the above, you will have the size of flare header
+- Once you perform the above, you will have the size of a flare header

 The sum of all pressure losses starting from the flare stack up to the safety valve yields the total backpressure.
 This backpressure must be lower than the maximum backpressure allowed in the system & corresponding to the lowest set pressure of the safety valves.

 The flare header is sized to limit the backpressure of each pressure relief device during various emergency events.
-The hydraulic design is a line sizing/rating problem as:
+The hydraulic design is a line sizing/rating problem: